 The Maximum Basal Rate sets the upper limit of any basal insulin rate you can use while in Manual Mode.

-- 1. Tap the Max Basal Rate field. - Scroll to your desired Maximum Basal Rate.
-When the correct number is in the center of the scroll wheel, tap the number to select it.
+1. Tap the Max Basal Rate field.

+- 2. Scroll to your desired Maximum

+Basal Rate.
+When the correct

+number is in the center of the scroll

+wheel, tap Done to select it.

+- 3. Tap Next.